the1lab/1lab/src/Cat/Displayed/Comprehension/Coproduct.lagda.md

     is-cocartesian (⟨⟩-cocartesian x a)
 ```

 Now, some general facts about coproducts.
-To start, note that
+To start, note that forming
-coproducts are functorial.
+coproducts is a functorial operation.
+The proof is very routine --- if
+you've seen one functoriality argument, you've seen them all --- so
+we've hidden it from the page.^[As a reminder, you can choose to toggle
+hidden code on the sidebar.]

 ```agda
   opaque